Sanglorian/orcus/Orcus Player Options - current.md

 **Benefit:** You can spend a move action before making an unarmed melee attack to gain a +2 bonus to all damage rolls with that attack.
 At 11th level, this bonus increases to +3 and at 21st level, it increases to +4.

-### Way Of The Turn

-You specialize in a martial art specializing in redirecting an opponent's momentum or throwing them to the ground.

-**Prerequisite:** Unarmed Combat

-**Benefit:** When you hit with a melee attack that inflicts at least 1dW damage, you can choose to inflict half damage and knock your opponent prone.

-*Critical:* If you score a critical and choose to use this feat, the target is stunned until the start of your next turn.

-## Incantation Feats
+## Art Feats

+Arts are special, time-consuming practices that achieve remarkable effects.
+They are described in more detail in the Game Master’s Guide.

 ### Beyond Ken

-**Benefit:** Choose one category of practice or incantation (schema, treatment, practical, curative, etc).
+**Benefit:** Choose one category of practice or incantation (schema, treatment, practical, curative, etc.).
 Treat your level as 4 higher for the purposes of learning and performing the arts of that category.

-### Practiced Arts
+### Practical Artisan

 **Benefit:** You learn one art of  each level, up to your current level, without spending the time or money  normally required.
 Each time you increase in level, you learn one additional  art of your current level or lower.